Meeting-Baas/meeting-mcp/README.md

     - `botImage` (optional URL to an image for the bot's avatar)
     - `entryMessage` (optional message the bot will send when joining)
     - `deduplicationKey` (optional key to override the 5-minute restriction on joining the same meeting)
+    - `nooneJoinedTimeout` (optional timeout in seconds for bot to leave if no one joins)
+    - `waitingRoomTimeout` (optional timeout in seconds for bot to leave if stuck in waiting room)
+    - `speechToTextProvider` (optional provider for transcription: "Gladia", "Runpod", or "Default")
+    - `speechToTextApiKey` (optional API key for the speech-to-text provider)
+    - `streamingInputUrl` (optional WebSocket URL to stream audio input)
+    - `streamingOutputUrl` (optional WebSocket URL to stream audio output)
+    - `streamingAudioFrequency` (optional frequency for streaming: "16khz" or "24khz")
   - Returns: Bot details including ID and join status
 - `getBots`: Lists all bots and their associated meetings
 - `getBotsByMeeting`: Gets bots for a specific meeting URL